ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 .. _inventory_plugins:

-Inventory Plugins
+Inventory plugins
 =================

 .. contents::
    :local:
    :depth: 2

 Inventory plugins allow users to point at data sources to compile the inventory of hosts that Ansible uses to target tasks, either using the ``-i /path/to/file`` and/or ``-i 'host1, host2'`` command line parameters or from other configuration sources.
+If necessary, you can :ref:`create custom inventory plugins <developing_inventory_plugins>`.

 .. _enabling_inventory: